elmarmertens/ClarkGanicsMertensSPFfancharts/README.md

 | Fig.6i |  [figuresSEPfanchartsUncertainty.m](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/tablesandfiguresKensington/figuresSEPfanchartsUncertainty.m) | ERRORBANDsepfancharts-hh3-CPI-MDStrendHScycleSVt2blockNoiseHS-y1q4-NgapBOP-samStart1968Q4.pdf |

-Note that, as detailed above, the code to create Figure 1 can be found in [mcmcKensington](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/mcmcKensington/); all other scripts to create tables and figures are in  [tablesandfiguresKensington](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/tablesandfiguresKensington).
+Note that the code to create Figure 1 can be found in [mcmcKensington](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/mcmcKensington/); all other scripts to create tables and figures are in  [tablesandfiguresKensington](https://github.com/elmarmertens/ClarkGanicsMertensSPFfancharts/tree/main/tablesandfiguresKensington).